Enlargement of the eurozone: Czech Republic

 Following their accession to the EU in May 2004, the Czech Republic aimed to replace the koruna with the euro in 2010, however this was postponed indefinitely.
 The European sovereign-debt crisis further decreased the Czech Republic's interest in joining the eurozone.
 There were calls for a referendum before adopting the euro, with former Prime Minister Petr Nečas saying that the conditions had significantly changed since their accession treaty was ratified.
 President Miloš Zeman also supported a referendum, but did still advocate adoption of the euro.
+The popular opposition as well as support for the euro adoption remains constant: around 70% of people oppose the adoption, meanwhile 20% support it (the figures have not changed since 2010).

-Adoption was supported under Prime Minister Bohuslav Sobotka but supported a recommendation from the Czech National Bank to refrain from setting a target date.
+Adoption was supported under Prime Minister Bohuslav Sobotka, although he accepted a recommendation from the Czech National Bank to refrain from setting a specific target date.
 The government agreed that if it was re-elected in 2017 then it would agree a roadmap for adoption by 2020, however the election was lost to Andrej Babiš who had been against euro adoption in the near-term.

-Babiš's successor Petr Fiala and his cabinet, formed after the 2021 legislative election, maintained the predecessor cabinets' intention not to adopt the euro, calling the adoption "disadvantageous" for the Czechs.
+Babiš's successor Petr Fiala and his cabinet, formed after the 2021 legislative election, began its term by maintaining the predecessor cabinets' intention not to adopt the euro, calling the adoption "disadvantageous" for the Czechs.
+However, the position not to set a target date for euro adoption and not to apply for ERM-II membership was only supported by one of the five ruling cabinet parties (ODS), while all the other four parties supported to start a euro adoption process.
+Czech President Petr Pavel announced in his New Year’s speech for 2024, that he supported the Czech Republic to take imminent concrete steps towards adopting the euro.